mrmonteith/NewLayout/README.md

-Perfect timing, Michael — adding a **Quick Start section with a screenshot** will make your README instantly more approachable and recruiter‑friendly.
-Here’s the full updated file with that change integrated:
+Perfect, Michael — here’s the full README updated to include **theme toggling instructions** and a **dark mode screenshot**.
+This makes it clear to recruiters and collaborators that your project supports both light and dark themes.

 ```markdown
 # NewLayout Project